tailscale/security-policies/data-retention-deletion/index.md

 *In response to a customer request and in compliance with legal requirements, Tailscale may also delete customer data prior to the end of the retention period.

-Where not specified, customer data should be retained no longer than is needed to provide the service, and anonymized or deleted afterwards.
+Where not specified, customer data must be retained no longer than is needed to provide the service, and anonymized or deleted afterwards.

-### Privacy Policy
+#### Privacy Policy

 Tailscale must delete customer data in accordance with the commitments, if any, made in [Tailscale’s Privacy Policy](/privacy-policy/).
-If the privacy policy is updated, the above retention periods should also be updated to reflect any changes.
+If the privacy policy is updated, the above retention periods must also be updated to reflect any changes.

-### Deletion method
+#### Deletion method

 Data may be destroyed by overwriting on disk, deleting a cloud resource, encrypting and destroying the key, resetting a device, and/or physical destruction.

+### Roles and responsibilities

+Tailscale’s Security Review team is responsible for reviewing and updating the Data Retention policy requirements on an annual basis.